 A special feature of undergraduate courses at Oxford is the college tutorial.
-Every week students prepare work for 1-2 tutorials, which they then discuss (usually in pairs) with a college tutor.
+Every week students prepare work for 1-2 tutorials, which they then discuss (usually in pairs or groups of three) with a college tutor.
 Tutoring undergraduates is valuable experience and an excellent way of consolidating your knowledge.
 It also provides extra income.
 If opportunities arise, in an area where you feel confident, you are encouraged to take on a moderate amount of teaching (discuss it with your supervisor).
 You should be aware though that the ratio of staff and postdoctoral researchers to undergraduates is high in the Materials Department and relatively few postgraduate students actually have the opportunity to act as tutors.
 If you attend the 'Tutoring Materials Science' Workshop your name will be added to the list of potential tutors that we make available to the Materials Tutorial Fellows at the Colleges.

-Some demonstrators are needed for crystallography classes and tutors for mathematics classes.
+Some demonstrators are needed for Y1 UG crystallography classes, Y1 UG computing for materials science classes, Y3 UG materials modelling and materials characterisation modules, and some tutors for Y1 & Y2 UG mathematics classes.

-Further details (i) on tutoring can be obtained from the Chair of the Tutors' Committee, Professor Michael Moody or from Professor Susie Speller, and (ii) for Maths Classes from Professor Marina Galano (in MT 2018 from Dr Jenny Barnes).
+Further details (i) on tutoring materials science can be obtained from the Chair of the Tutors' Committee, Professor Michael Moody or from Professor Susie Speller, and (ii) on tutoring Maths Classes from Professor Jonathan Yates.